AaronTraas/Clash-Royale-Clan-Tools/README.rst

 You will also need to sign up for a `Google Cloud API key <https://developers.google.com/sheets/api/guides/authorizing#APIKey>`_.

+Then you will have to go to the `Google Developer API library page<https://console.developers.google.com/apis/library/sheets.googleapis.com>`_, and enable the Google Sheets library for your account.

+You will then need to go the the `Google credential management page, <https://console.developers.google.com/apis/credentials>`_ edit the API key you created, giving it access to the Sheets API.

-Once you have that, find the sheet ID from your spreadsheet URL, add the following to your config file:
+Once you have created a key that you can use for this purpose, find the sheet ID from your spreadsheet URL, add the following to your config file:

 .. code:: ini